vesoft-inc/nebula-docs/docs-2.0-en/20.appendix/release-notes/studio-release-note.md

   - Adjusted certain copywriting and styles in the UI.

 - Bug fixes
-  - Fixed the error in the example file that is provided in the Import Template section.
+  - Fixed the error in the example file that was provided in the Import Template section.
   - Fixed the bug where the default value was non-null when creating tags or edge types.
   - Fixed the page crash when editing a large number of properties on the import task page.